HarrisXia/Trajectory-Estimation/README.md

 # Trajectory-Estimation

-Description: In this project, you are provided with measured IMU data, GPS data and ground truth trajectory data.
+**Description**: In this project, you are provided with measured IMU data, GPS data and ground truth trajectory data.
 Please apply appropriate algorithms to estimate trajectory based on IMU data alone, GPS data alone, IMU and GPS data together and then evaluate your algorithms by